The theory of conditional expressions corresponds to analysis by cases in mathematics and is only a mild generalization of propositional calculus.

 Consider the table,

-which proves that and are weakly equivalent.
+are weakly equivalent.
 They are also strongly equivalent.
-We shall write and for the relations of strong and weak equivalence.
+We shall write

 There are two rules whereby an equivalence can be used to generate other equivalences.